uzochukwuonuegbu/demoup-backend-challenge/Readme.md

 ## Getting Started:

     - Clone this repository to your local machine.
-    - Navigate to the project directory and run npm install to install the necessary dependencies.
+    - Navigate to the project directory
+    - Run npm install to install the necessary dependencies.

 ## Running the Application on local machine